- clopidogrel hydrochloride

 Immune system disorders

-Serum sickness, anaphylactoid reactions, cross- reactive drug hypersensitivity among thienopyridines (such as ticlopidine, prasugrel) (see section 4.4)*
+Serum sickness, anaphylactoid reactions, cross- reactive drug hypersensitivity among thienopyridines (such as ticlopidine, prasugrel) (see section 4.4), insulin autoimmune syndrome, which can lead to severe hypoglycemia, particularly in patients with HLA DRA4 subtype (more frequent in the Japanese population)*

 Nervous system disorders